General Atomics MQ-9 Reaper: Design

 The Reaper was used as a test bed for Gorgon Stare, a wide-area surveillance sensor system.
 Increment 1 of the system was first fielded in March 2011 on the Reaper and could cover an area of 16 km2; increment 2, incorporating ARGUS-IS and expanding the coverage area to 100 km2, achieved initial operating capability (IOC) in early 2014.
 The system has 368 cameras capable of capturing five million pixels each to create an image of about 1.8 billion pixels; video is collected at 12 frames per second, producing several terabytes of data per minute.

 In January 2012, General Atomics released a new trailing arm design for the Reaper's main landing gear.
 Benefits include an over 30% increase in landing weight capacity, a 12% increase in gross takeoff weight (from 10500 lb to 11700 lb), a maintenance-free shock absorber (eliminating the need for nitrogen pressurization), a fully rejected takeoff brake system, and provisions for automatic takeoff and landing capability and Anti-lock Brake System (ABS) field upgrades.
 In April 2012, General Atomics announced possible upgrades to USAF Reapers, including two extra 100 usgal fuel pods under the wings to increase endurance to 37 hours.
 The wingspan can also be increased to 88 ft, increasing endurance to 42 hours.

-The USAF has bought 38 Reaper Extended Range (ER) versions, carrying external fuel tanks (which don't affect weapon capacity), the heavy-weight landing gear, a four-bladed propeller, a new fuel management system which ensures fuel and thermal balance among external tank, wing, and fuselage fuel sources, and an alcohol-water injection (AWI) system to shorten required runway takeoff length.
+The USAF has bought 38 Reaper Extended Range (ER) versions, carrying external fuel tanks (which do not affect weapon capacity), the heavy-weight landing gear, a four-bladed propeller, a new fuel management system that ensures fuel and thermal balance among external tank, wing, and fuselage fuel sources, and an alcohol-water injection (AWI) system to shorten required runway takeoff length.
 These features increase endurance from 27 to 33–35 hours, while the company is still pitching the lengthened wing option.
 The Reaper ER first flew operationally in August 2015.

-The aircraft also has the sensor ball replaced with a high-definition camera, better communications so ground controllers can see the higher quality video, software to enable automatic detection of threats and tracking of 12 moving targets at once, and the ability to "super ripple" fire missiles within 0.32 seconds of each other.
+The aircraft also has the sensor ball replaced with a high-definition camera, better communications that allow ground controllers to see the higher quality video, software to enable automatic detection of threats and tracking of 12 moving targets at once, and the ability to "super ripple"-fire missiles within 0.32 seconds of each other.